 After having her heart broken by the discovery of a dark and shocking secret, Jane wanders the country, struggling to survive the hunger and lack of shelter.
 It is during this difficult time that she arrives at Moor House.
 She meets an estranged uncle here who thinks she’ll be the perfect wife for him.
 But rest assured, Jane’s not interested;)

-Finally, she is reunited with Rochester and gets to live the life she deserves.
+Finally, she reunites with Rochester and gets to live the life she deserves.

 A beautiful story of love and growth.
 If you’re struggling through life, I think you’ll see yourself in Jane Eyre and be inspired by her strength.

-This book strikes me as the typical feel-good story you read when you want to escape.
-I haven’t read it yet, but… I mean, look at the cover!
+This book is the typical feel-good story you read when you want to escape.

-So, from what I gather, this appears to be a second chance at love novel.
+So this is a second chance at love novel.
 Molly lives at Hope Farm (a little cheesy, I know!), surrounded by a lot of animals and a dream-like landscape.

-She runs the farm as an alternative school for kids who have difficulties integrating and performing (I guess) in the regular educational system.
+She runs the farm as an alternative school for kids who have difficulties integrating and performing in the regular educational system.